 Back in medieval times, there were constant gown vs. town riots, with the gowns demanding special privileges to be immune from the town’s justice.
 In 20th Century Latin America, universities generally offered sanctuary privileges and local police weren’t allowed to enter the campus.
 A young Fidel Castro would lead his gang from the dorm to rob a bank, then careen back to campus in their getaway car, just ahead of the police, who couldn’t follow them home.

 So it’s only traditional for black Harvard students to want legal privileges for being black and a Harvard student.

 The video of the incident shows a few police officers standing in a circle around Mr. Ohene for several moments.
 As he stepped toward one officer, a second officer dove at his legs from behind, the video shows, and Mr. Ohene and the officers fell to the ground.
 Mr. Ohene could be heard crying out at that point.
 At least one officer then could be seen punching Mr. Ohene, and the police have acknowledged that an officer punched him five times in the stomach.

 Harvard’s president, Drew Faust, said Monday that while she did not yet know all the facts, the incident was “profoundly disturbing,” especially as it occurred against “the backdrop of increasingly urgent questions about race and policing in the United States.” …

 Mr. Ohene was standing naked in the middle of Massachusetts Avenue around 9 p.m.
 Friday.
-The police said Mr. Ohene’s friends reported that he had taken a hallucinogenic drug, although that could not be independently verified. …In its statement, the student group called on Harvard to form a crisis team to deal with emergencies without involving the police and demanded an investigation into the officers’ conduct.
+The police said Mr. Ohene’s friends reported that he had taken a hallucinogenic drug, although that could not be independently verified. …A Gown Squad, as it were.